Skip to main content

 Why Go Compiles Fast

 Go was designed for fast compilation.
-Large projects at Google compile in seconds, not minutes.
+Large projects at Google compile in seconds, not minutes — a deliberate design decision, since slow builds were a primary motivation for creating Go in the first place.
 Key reasons:

 1. No header files: Dependencies are resolved from packages directly